Cross-lingual Transfer of Monolingual Models: Discussion

-The monolingual experimental setup employed here allows us to control for the source language domain and study the effect of this choice on cross-lingual performance.
+The monolingual experimental setup employed here allows us to control for the source language and study the effect of this choice on cross-lingual performance.
 The presented results on GLUE as well as English probing tasks show that the linguistic similarity between source and target language is not important for cross-lingual transfer in our setup.
-However, this does not apply for the cross-lingual transfer from Dutch to English.
-Against our intuition, models transferred from [nl] have worse performance on English tasks comparing to models transferred from [sv], despite that Swedish and Dutch are fairly similar languages.
-Admittedly, our experimental setup does not control the pre-training domain: factors such as type and quality of the pre-training data, as well as quality of the original model could impact the performance of the transferred model in the target language domain.
-To the best of our knowledge, this information is currently poorly documented, a point recently made also by \citet{rust2020good}.
-To battle this, rigorous evaluation of non-English monolingual models is necessary.
+This result contradicts previous work by \newcite{lauscher-etal-2020-zero} that studies the effect of language similarity in zero-shot cross-lingual transfer and finds that multilingual language models have poor zero-shot performance in distant target languages.